 - Your doctor might ask you to fill out a questionnaire about how you’ve been feeling to work out the best support for you.
 They will then supply you with a MHCP and refer you on to the psychologist.

-Remember, while it is simple to see a psychologist in Australia, there has also been a high strain on services during the COVID-19 pandemic.
-If you are struggling, you should also consider talking to a counsellor, social worker, or another allied health professional, if you’ve been advised of a lengthy waitlist to see your preferred psychologist.
+Remember, while the process to see a psychologist is simple, there has also been a high strain on services during the COVID-19 pandemic, and therefore, lengthy waitlists.
+If you are struggling, consider widening your search to a counsellor, social worker, or another mental health professional.

 A Mental Health Treatment Plan is a detailed guide for people with a mental health disorder created by their doctor, outlining the goals for your treatment.